 Having a small space may burden you with more storage issues than your neighbor with greater square footage, but that doesn't mean you can't enjoy a beautiful space, too.
 Feel uninspired by your teeny-tiny set-up?
 Not so enthusiastic that your bedroom is actually, um, a closet?
-We've got you covered with a curated collection of tiny bedrooms with major chic factor.
+We've got you covered with a curated collection of tiny but chic bedrooms.
 It's time to make your sleeping space totally dreamy.

 Here are our best design tips for truly tiny bedrooms.

 Choose Bold Curtains

 You may not have much square footage to work with, but a few sculptural pieces and a mix of patterns will infuse all the personality you need.
 These palm leaf curtains frame the bed in, creating symmetry, and make the room feel way more fun.
 And that exposed brick?
 Perfection.

 Embrace the Cozy

 Standing up is not an option in this vertically challenged loft bedroom, but it seems like the perfect place to doze off.
 Add lots of pillows and throw blankets to up the cozy vibes.

 Forgo the Gallery Wall